kensnyder/moment-parseplus/README.md

 The built-in parsers containing month and day names are automatically updated when locale is changed using `moment.locale(name)`.

-For example, setting locale to french (by including the locale file or calling `moment.locale('fr')`), will allow parsing dates such as "15 septembre 2015".
+For example, setting locale to French (by including the locale file or calling `moment.locale('fr')`), will allow parsing dates such as "15 septembre 2015".

 ## What is this sorcery?

-moment provides a `moment.createFromInputFallback` method you can define to create additional parsing rules. moment-parseplus implements that function and gets invoked when moment fails to parse the given string.
+moment provides a `moment.createFromInputFallback` method you can define to create additional parsing rules. `moment-parseplus` implements that function and gets invoked when moment fails to parse the given string.

 ## Unit Testing

-moment-parseplus has 100% code coverage.
+`moment-parseplus` has 100% code coverage.

 - To run tests, run `npm test`
 - To check coverage, run `npm run coverage`